-Aquacert legionella testing provide a full and comprehensive range of Legionella testing kits.
+Aquacert provide a full and comprehensive range of Legionella testing kits.
 We provide an easy and inexpensive method for testing your Business or Premises for Legionella Bacteria.
 You can find a full list of all our legionella test kits in the left hand side of our page.
 Each Business or Premises listed, have a selection of testing kits available to them.

 Legionella Testing kits for Businesses

 Water which is intended for ‘drinking’ must conform to various chemical and bacteriological standards.
 The UK has high quality drinking water supplied by the Water Undertakers (Thames, Severn Trent etc) who ensure that these standards are met.

 LEGIONELLA TESTING – HOT WATER